awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 part-00002-f5a991ab-59aa-7fa6-3333-d41eccd340a7-c000.gz.parquet
 ```

 The file naming convention is subject to change\.
-Therefore, when reading target tables we recommend that you read everything inside the base prefix for the table\.
+Therefore, when reading target tables, we recommend that you read everything inside the base prefix for the table\.

 ## Data conversion when exporting to an Amazon S3 bucket<a name="aurora-export-snapshot.data-types"></a>